 The main leader initially was Bhagwan Singh, a Sikh priest who had worked in Hong Kong and the Malay States.

 Later Har Dayal took leadership and played a crucial role in the Ghadar movement.
 He issued a Yugantar Circular praising the attack on the Viceroy.
-He urged Indians in the USA not to fight against the US but use the freedom in the US to fight the British.
+He urged Indians in the USA not to fight against the US but use their freedom in the US to fight the British.

 The Ghadar militants toured extensively, visiting mills and farms where most of the Punjabi immigrant labour worked.
 The Yugantar Ashram became the home and headquarters and refuge of these political workers.